ravalikasara/myassignment/README.md

 # myassignment

-### In this repo I have created 2 folders for 1st part  and 2nd part of questions mentioned in assignment.

-### In 1st part I have created 4 folder each folder container the file having answer for that particular question given in assignment.

-### In 2nd part also I  I have created 4 folder each folder container the file having answer for that particular question given in assignment.
+### In this repo I have created a dynamic web where a user can select any chocolate pack from list upto 8 packs and the prices are calculated automatically, after 8 packs there will a warning to not add any more items.